Pupil Voice for History:

 History has been planned to ensure full coverage of ‘The National Curriculum programmes of study for History 2014’, and ‘Understanding of the World’ in the Early Years Foundation Stage.
 Children are taught a range of knowledge and skills in both Key stage 1 and Key stage 2.

 In History we have established an outcomes driven curriculum which recognises the importance of identifying not just what we want our children to know and do in History but also the intellectual outcomes we intend them to achieve by and through their learning.
 As children progress as historians we recognise that whatever the content of their learning and the subject skills they are using, our expectations of them must be focused on the progression in subject outcomes.
-These outcomes are reflected in the end of Key Stage 1 and 2 performance descriptors.
+These outcomes are reflected in the 'Curriculum End Points' documents.

 We are developing a key question led enquiry approach, which encourages our children to take increasing responsibility for their learning, think independently and achieve challenging subject outcomes.

-As a result of our History teaching at St. Vincent’s you will see:
+As a result of our History teaching at St. Theresa's you will see:

 - Happy, confident and engaged children who are challenged appropriately.